python-adaptive/adaptive/docs/source/tutorial/tutorial.advanced-topics.md

 runner = adaptive.AsyncRunner(learner, loss_goal=0.01, ntasks=20)
 ```

-Finally we await for the runner to finish, and then plot the result.
+Finally we wait for the runner to finish, and then plot the result.

 ```{code-cell} ipython3
 await runner.task